 The Count example works in exactly the same way.
-You can run Forte now on both the designated server PC and any client PC and open up the Count project.
-The only change we need to make is the switches in Forte used for external execution
+You can run Sun ONE Studio now on both the designated server PC and any client PC and open up the Count project.
+The only change we need to make is the switches in Sun ONE Studio used for external execution

-In the Properties Window for the Client, select the Execution tab and in the blank Arguments list we need to at least add (assuming the designated server PC is pc60):
+In the Properties Window for the Client, right click with the Client selected, select the Execution tab and in the blank Arguments list we need to at least add (assuming the designated server PC is pc60):